InstantAIguru Twilio ConversationRelay Architecture Documentation

 CloudFlare Worker Deployment

-The CloudFlare Worker (ConversationRelay) is deployed globally.
-It is configured with environment variables to point to the correct AWS Lambda backend URLs (Function URLs) for both production and development environments.
+The CloudFlare Worker (ConversationRelay) is deployed globally and is configured, via environment variables, to reach the correct AWS Lambda backend for the production and development environments.

 Lambda Deployment